zvizzct/distributedsystems_lab1/README.md

 ### Considerations
 - Ensure that the necessary AWS credentials are setup before attempting to run the app.
 This can be done through environment variables or through the AWS CLI.
-- The input files should be in JSON format and should contain valid tweets in the format as specified by the SimplifiedTweet class.
+- The input files should be in JSON format.
 - The output file should be in plain text format.
 - The app may take some time to process large collections of files and upload the output file to S3, depending on the size and number of files processed.